Naereen/web-sphinx/hitch-hiking.en.rst

 This page is a short presentation of my personal experience on the matter of hitch-hiking, and why it is a really cool, free and culturally interesting way to travel.

-Maybe I will include here a list of epic hitch-hiking achievements, maybe not.
+Maybe I will include here a list of *epic hitch-hiking achievements*, maybe not.

 As far as now, I added here a list of some of the nicest trips and travel steps I did by hitch-hiking, with an approximative sum-up of the distance drove by hitch-hiking.